mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 A package is defined by a collection of Go source files in a single directory.
+Exported names (start uppercase) of a package are visible in source files of other packages that import the package.
+Unexported names (start lowercase) are visible in all source files of the package, but not in source files of other packages.

 All Go code resides in some package.

 All source files must start with a `package` statement that includes a package name.
-The package name must match the name of the directory that holds the file, unless the package name is "main".
+The package name must be lowercase and match the name of the directory that holds the file, unless the package name is "main".

 The `main` function is the starting point of all Go applications